Audi A4 allroad Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi A4 allroad are $1,556 a year with full coverage.
-Comprehensive insurance costs on average $332 each year, collision costs $610, and liability costs $456.
-Liability-only insurance costs as little as $508 a year, with high-risk driver insurance costing $3,378 or more.
-Teens cost the most to insure at $5,790 a year or more.
+U.S. average insurance rates for an Audi A4 allroad are $1,556 a year for full coverage.
+Comprehensive costs an estimated $332 each year, collision costs $610, and liability insurance costs around $456.
+Buying just liability costs as low as $508 a year, with insurance for high-risk drivers costing around $3,378.
+16-year-old drivers pay the highest rates at $5,790 a year or more.

 Average premium for full coverage: $1,556

-Prices include $500 physical damage insurance deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all U.S. states and A4 allroad models.
+Price estimates include $500 policy deductibles, minimum liability limits, and includes both medical and UM/UIM coverage.
+Estimates are averaged for all states and A4 allroad models.

-For the normal driver, Audi A4 allroad insurance rates go from as low as $508 for a discount liability-only rate to a high rate of $3,378 for a driver who requires high-risk insurance.
+For an average driver, Audi A4 allroad insurance prices go from the low end price of $508 for basic liability insurance to a high rate of $3,378 for high-risk insurance.

 Use the form below to get customized rates for your location.